GoogleChromeLabs/ps-analysis-tool/README.md

 The Privacy Sandbox Analysis tool is designed to provide detailed information about cookie usage during browsing sessions, and shed light on the use and behavior of PS APIs.
 The tool provides capabilities for tracking and analyzing the cookies that are placed on the browser as you go through your browsing session, and it also provides context and knowledge access points to learn about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).

 This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.

-### Extension
 The Chrome extension provides capabilities surfaced via the extension pop up, the Side Panel, and as Devtools panel.

-### CLI

-The CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigating through the URLs in the sitemap.
+And the CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigating through the URLs in the sitemap.

 ## Usage instructions